scheb/2fa/doc/providers/google.rst

 There are certain cases when it's not enough to just change the template.
-For example, you're using two-factor authentication on multiple firewalls and you need to `render the form differently for each firewall <../firewall_template.rst>`_.
+For example, you're using two-factor authentication on multiple firewalls and you need to :doc:`render the form differently for each firewall </../firewall_template>`.
 In such a case you can implement a form renderer to fully customize the rendering logic.

 Create a class implementing ``Scheb\TwoFactorBundle\Security\TwoFactor\Provider\TwoFactorFormRendererInterface``: